Antiques Roadshow

-Antiques Roadshow is a British television programme broadcast by the BBC in which antiques appraisers travel to various regions of the United Kingdom (and occasionally in other countries) to appraise antiques brought in by local people (generally speaking).
+Antiques Roadshow is a British reality show television programme broadcast by the BBC in which antiques appraisers travel to various regions of the United Kingdom (and occasionally in other countries) to appraise antiques brought in by local people (generally speaking).
 It has been running since 1979, based on a 1977 documentary programme.

 The series has spawned many international versions throughout Europe, North America and other countries with the same TV format.
-The program is hosted by Fiona Bruce and it is in its 45th series.
+The programme is hosted by Fiona Bruce and in 2025 was in its 48th series.

 History

 The programme began as a BBC documentary that aired in 1977, about a London auction house doing a tour of the West Country in England.
 The pilot roadshow was recorded in Hereford on 17 May 1977 and presented by contributor Bruce Parker, a presenter of the news/current affairs programme Nationwide, and antiques expert Arthur Negus, who had previously worked on a similarly themed show, called Going for a Song.
-The pilot was so successful that it was transmitted and the format has remained almost unchanged ever since.
+The pilot was so successful that it was transmitted.

+The show has been running since 1979 and the format has remained almost unchanged over the decades but also endeavours to reflect ever evolving changes in the nature of the markets and collecting, by featuring 20th century items including, Barbie Dolls, modern ceramics, Star Wars and other film memorabilia.
 Negus appeared on Antiques Roadshow until 1983.
 In the original BBC programme, various towns or famous places are advertised as venues.
 The show has since visited a number of other countries (including Canada in 2001 and Australia in 2005) and has been imitated by other TV production companies around the world.

 In the United Kingdom, annual children's Christmas specials aired from 1991 until 2006, under the title Antiques Roadshow: The Next Generation (except for the 1991 edition, which was titled Antiques Roadshow Going Live) and used a specially reworked version of the regular theme music.
 However, there was no children's special in 2007; instead an edition was devoted to "antiques of the future" dating from the 1950s to the present day.
 Since then individually themed specials have been aired, though not every year.

 A spin-off programme, 20th Century Roadshow, focusing on modern collectibles, aired between April and June 2005.
 It was hosted by Alan Titchmarsh.
 Two other spin-off programmes, Antiques Roadshow Gems (1991) and Priceless Antiques Roadshow (2009–10), revisited items from the show's history and provided background information on the making of the show and interviews with the programme's experts.

-In the 1980s, a girl wrote in to Jim'll Fix It to ask if Jimmy Savile would "fix it" for her to "accidentally" drop and smash a seemingly valuable vase in an episode of the show.
-This was broadcast as part of a regular edition, as well as in the Jim'll Fix It episode, with many of the Roadshow spectators looking on in astonishment, until antiques expert David Battie, who retired in 2020, explained the ruse.